armintalaie/SquareUp/README.md

    - Then it uses the **CutomersAPI** to find the customer with the matching number and if found their loyalty account id

-   - using **LoyaltyAPI's** adjust points, Circle increments or decrements the customer's point for the other stores based on the conversion ration for each store and set a message to track for each seller
+   - using **LoyaltyAPI's** adjust points, Circle increments or decrements the customer's point for the other stores based on the conversion ratio for each store and set a message to track for each seller
    - Lastly, will update firestore with the changed points